fiskl-accounting/help-docs/docs/Plans-Billing/update-credit-card-and-address.md

 You can easily update your card and address details for your Fiskl subscription.
 Follow these steps to change your billing information:

-## Updating your billing information
+## Updating your Billing Information

 1. Select your `Subscriptions & Billing` of the left menu
 2. Choose the `Billing` tab